 Covid-19 continues to pose a threat to our well-being and health.
-We all need to follow UCD's guidelines, which involves wearing masks in the lecture rooms.
+We all need to follow UZH's guidelines.
 If you are not feeling well, stay home!
-I will try to make all relevant materials available to everyone using Brightspace: I will record all lectures, share the slides after each lecture, and upload all seminar materials.
+I will try to make all relevant materials available to everyone using OLAT: I will share the slides after each session and upload all seminar materials.